 Education in Vietnam

-Vietnam's sector plan focuses on equity and improving the quality of education for primary schools, especially in disadvantaged areas.
-The country policy "Fundamental School Quality Level Standards" provided universal access to education and ensured that minimal conditions were met in every primary school.
+Vietnam has high primary school completion rates, strong gender parity, low student/teacher ratios, and a low out of school rate.
+The country policy “Fundamental School Quality Level Standards” provided universal access to education and ensured that minimal conditions were met in every primary school.

 Source: World Bank - Education Data